YuxuanZhao23/yuxuanzhao23.github.io/_projects/1_project.md

 ---
 layout: page
 title: Trading Dashboard
-description:
+description: Fidelity’s latest trading platform
 img: assets/img/TD1.png
 importance: 1
 category: work
 related_publications: false
 ---

+Trading Dashboard is Fidelity’s latest trading platform, it attracting over 1.25 million customers in a year.

-Trading Dashboard makes trading easier by integrating all of your essential tools in one screen.
-It works on any browser, desktop, or tablet.
+It makes trading so easy by integrating all of your essential tools in one screen.
+It is compatible on any browser, desktop, or tablet.

+It is the first Fidelity website with both Light mode and dark mode.

+Here is the Fidelity offcial introduction website: <a href="https://www.fidelity.com/trading/trading-dashboard">https://www.fidelity.com/trading/trading-dashboard</a>

+See your personal Trading Dashboard now in: <a href="https://digital.fidelity.com/ftgw/digital/trader-dashboard">https://digital.fidelity.com/ftgw/digital/trader-dashboard</a>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">